"I know I'm handing my students over to the best possible school, when I send them to you. All my ex-pupils are thriving at Cressey."

 Therapeutic activities at Cressey range from intensive 1:1 programmes to small group sessions, with formal Assessments where appropriate.
 The therapists also provide training for the teaching staff, and strategies to help them to adopt an appropriate therapeutic approach throughout individuals' programmes.
 All therapists have regular external supervisors, in accordance with the relevant professional practices and standards.

 A core level of therapeutic support is provided for every student.
 This support includes occasional 1:1 sessions with a Therapist, the creation of appropriate strategies, tailored training for individual staff teams, and reviews of progress.

 Speech and Language Therapy

 All Cressey students will receive support for the development of their social communication and interaction skills.
-Students may need to work on skills such as: turn taking, looking at who they are talking to, giving the right amount of information, understanding and using facial expressions etc. The student’s difficulties may differ depending on who they are talking to, the environment and whether this is a 1:1 or in a group.
+Students may need to work on skills such as: turn taking, looking at who they are talking to, giving the right amount of information, understanding and using facial expressions, etc. The student’s difficulties may differ depending on who they are talking to, on the environment and on whether the engagement is 1:1 or in a group.
 They may also have difficulties understanding things like emotions and friendships.